-22. Although the application complains of three decisions, this case actually revolves around just one actionable decision, that of 29 July 2022 accepting the actionable.
+22. Although the application complains of three decisions, this case actually revolves around just one actionable decision, that of 29 July 2022 accepting the Applicant for the Addis Ababa posting.
+The other two "decisions" are not actionable.

-Applicant for the Addis Ababa posting.
-The other two "decisions" are not must have immediacy, finality and a direct legal effect on the staff member.
+23. As the Appeals Tribunal recently held, an actionable administrative decision must have immediacy, finality and a direct legal effect on the staff member.

-23. As the Appeals Tribunal recently held, an actionable administrative decision noted that:

 O'Brien, 2022-UNAT-1313.
 Also, in O'Brien (para.
-24), the Appeals Tribunal
+24), the Appeals Tribunal noted that: